Real trace expansions: Introduction

 \section{Introduction}

 Trace expansions of operators are fundamental objects in geometric analysis, especially in index theory, spectral geometry and related mathematical physics, see e.g. \cite[Ch.
 5]{gilkey} and \cite{lesch_2010}.
-In this paper, we investigate trace expansions of operators of the form $A\eta(t\cL)$ where $A$ and $\cL$ are classical pseudo-differential operators on a compact manifold $M$ with $\cL$ real elliptic.
-Here $\eta:\bR\to \bR$ is a smooth function with compact support, in contrast with the usual choices of functions $\eta(\lambda)=e^{-\lambda}$ and $\eta(\lambda)=\lambda^s$ leading to the heat trace and the zeta function respectively.
-We will show that the trace admits an expansion in powers of $t\to 0^+$ and identify its constant coefficient: it will be equal to the non-commutative residue $\res(A)$ (up to a known constant of $\eta$) when $\eta$ is compactly supported in $ (0,+\infty)$, and to the canonical trace $\TR(A)$ when $\eta$ is identically 1 near 0.
-The definitions of the non-commutative residue and of the canonical trace will be given in Sections \ref{subsec_def_res} and \ref{subsec_def_TR} together with further references, so in this introduction we will restrict our comments to their origins and uses.
+In this paper, we investigate trace expansions of operators of the form $A\eta(t\cL)$ where $\eta:\bR\to \bC$ is a Schwartz function, $A$ and $\cL$ are classical pseudo-differential operators on a compact manifold $M$ and $\cL$ is elliptic.
+We will show that the trace admits an expansion in all the powers of $t\to 0^+$ when $\eta$ is supported away from 0, but only in the positive powers when $\eta$ is supported near 0, see Theorem \ref{thm_intro} below.

+Another result of this paper is the identification of the constant coefficient in the expansion: it is equal to the non-commutative residue $\res(A)$ (up to a known constant of $\eta$) when $\eta$ is supported away from 0, and to the canonical trace $\TR(A)$ when $\eta(0)=1$.
+The definitions of the non-commutative residue and of the canonical trace will be recalled in Sections \ref{subsec_def_res} and \ref{subsubsec_def_TR} together with further references, so in this introduction we restrict our comments to their origins and uses.
 The non-commutative residue was introduced independently by Guillemin \cite{guillemin} and Wodzicki \cite{Wod_84,Wod_87} in the early eighties.
 Beside being the only trace on the algebra of pseudo-differential operators on $M$ up to constants, its importance comes from its applications in mathematical physics, mainly in Connes' non-commutative geometry due to its link with the Dixmier trace \cite{connes} but also in relation with e.g. the Einstein-Hilbert action (see \cite[Section 6.1]{lesch_2010} and the references therein).
 The canonical trace was constructed by Kontsevich and Vishik in the mid-nineties \cite{KV} as a tool to study further zeta functions and determinants of elliptic pseudo-differential operators.
 Since then, it has received considerable attention and found interesting applications, see e.g. \cite{scott,paycha,okikiolu}.